Do chiropractors actually move bones?

 A common misconception about chiropractic care, especially with a new patient, is that a chiropractor puts bones back in place.
 For this to be true, it would require that a bone was first "out of place."
 Bones can go out of place; however, it is extremely rare and involves a significant accident or injury.
 Additionally, in the rare case that it does occur, it is a medical emergency, not something that can be put back into place with a chiropractic adjustment or other chiropractic treatment.

-That said, some internal structures within the small joints along the spine can "get stuck," causing pain, restrictions, and an overall feeling of spinal misalignment.
+That being said, some internal structures within the small joints along the spine can "get stuck," causing pain, restrictions, and an overall feeling of spinal misalignment.
 Instead of thinking about bones being forced back into place, it is more accurate to consider removing restrictions and nervous system reflexes as the mechanisms for how chiropractic adjustments work to provide relief from discomfort and/or pain relief.

 How does a chiropractic adjustment work?